freshollie/cashpassport-tracker/README.md

 # cashpassport-tracker
 Track how and where I spend my cashpassport money.

-This is a python script which logs into cashpassport and sends me email updates when I spend money.
+This is a python script which logs into CashPassport coperate webserver and sends me email updates when I spend money.

-I have wrapped the script in a kivy application in order to be able to run on my old android phone as a service.
+I have wrapped the script in a Kivy Python Application in order to be able to run on my old android phone as a Service.

 The api module could be used by anyone to log into the banking and do what you want.